Trump adds $100,000 fee for high-skilled foreign workers in major visa overhaul

 A senior administration official who spoke on condition of anonymity later told reporters that the administration is also working on a so-called 'Platinum Card" to replace an existing investor visa.
 "Congress will have to approve it," the official said.
 The 'Platinum Card' will cost $5 million.
 It will allow foreigners to spend up to 270 days in the U.S. without being subject to U.S. taxes on non-U.S. income.

-The second executive order Trump signed Friday was a proclamation that aims to implement a new $100,000 fee for high-skilled workers to enter the country through the H1-B visa program, a dramatic overhaul that the White House said is aimed at curbing abuse of the program and protecting American workers.
+The second action Trump took Friday was a proclamation that aims to implement a new $100,000 fee for high-skilled workers to enter the country through the H-1B visa program, a dramatic overhaul that the White House said is aimed at curbing abuse of the program and protecting American workers.

 "We need great workers.
 And this pretty much ensures that this is what's going to happen," Trump said.